-COVID-19 is confirmed for the first time in the city of Wuhan on December 2019.
+COVID-19 is confirmed for the first time in the city of Wuhan in December 2019.
 As everyone knows, COVID-19 spread all over the world, and still now on confirmed cases are increasing day by day.
-According to Jonhs Hopskins University's report, more than 50,000,000 infected cases and 1,200,000 deaths had been confirmed globally until November 11th 2020 [1].
+According to Jonhs Hopskins University's report, more than 96,000,000 infected cases and 2,000,000 deaths had been confirmed globally until January 20th 2021 [1].
 Then, many cities and countries are locked down to prevent spreading COVID-19, and some of cities are enforced lock down before pandemic or outbreak situation.
 As a result, they could prevent pandemic.
 Therefore, it is important to predict infectious numbers, and to know how the infectious number would go on.

 Mathematical models for infectious diseases such as SIR model and SEIR model have been used for the simulation of infectious diseases.
 SIR model and SEIR model are used for Severe Acute Respiratory Syndrome and seasonal influenza as well [2],[3].
+Neural networks are also applied for the simulation of COVID-19 [4],[5].

-In addition, Echo State Networks (ESN) is one kind of neural networks, and ESN is used for time-series data computing.
+Echo State Networks (ESN) is one kind of neural networks, and ESN is used for time-series data computing.